HomeDocumentationCode SamplesAPI ReferenceAnnouncementsModelsRelease NotesFAQGitHubVideos

 Important

-Because OAuth information is passed via URL query parameters, we recommended that you:
+Because OAuth information is passed via URL query parameters, we recommend that you:

 • Set the Referrer-Policy: no-referrer HTTP header, which prevents sensitive information leaking to websites that your website links to.
 For more information about cross-site request forgery and calculating a state parameter, refer to Cross-site Request Forgery.